Vara-Lab/Base-Smart-Contract/README.md

 when you compile your smart contract, it will generate some files inside an `target/wasm32-gear/release` directory that you will need:

-- `contract_clint.rs`: File to be used to send message to this smart contract.
+- `contract_client.rs`: File to be used to send message to this smart contract.
 - `contract.idl`: File that contains detailed information about the application, including:
     + *Types*: Custom types used within the program.
     + *Constructors*: The program's constructor.